 Make the query wait time proportional to the query execution time.

-The scheduler can run up to 12 concurrent queries within a HeatWave Cluster.
+The scheduler can run up to 12 concurrent queries within a MySQL HeatWave Cluster.
 The actual number of concurrent queries depends upon the predicted memory requirements, and available memory.

 The scheduler can run multiple analytical queries if there is no more than one data load query running.